apollographql/apollo-ios/Design/3093-graphql-defer.md

 `GraphQLResult` should be modified to provide query completion blocks with a high-level abstraction of whether the request has been fulfilled or is still in progress.
 This prevents clients from having to dig into the deferred fragments to identify the state of the overall request.

 Potential solutions:
-1. Introduce a new property on the `GraphQLResult` type that can be used to express the state of the request
+1. Introduce a new property on the `GraphQLResult` type that can be used to express the state of the request.

 ```swift
 // New Response type and property